dia1128/IS-Spring2021/README.md

 # Model-Intrepretability-Using-Captum
 Used Captum library to apply gradient based algorithms like DeepLift and Integrated Gradient to understand Model Interpretability or Explainable AI.

+# Writeups
+Added two weekly writeups and presentation that I presented during the class.